RobWar-code/culinary-delight/README.md

 which is used to build the recipe pages using the module assets/js/recipe-page.js.

+## Credits
+Sprig of parsley in logo - Wikimedia Commons

+Apple Tarte Tatin recipe - CLASSIC Mary Berry (BBC Books)

+All images - work of the Author, Robin Warner

 ## Development Information
 Project notes are contained in the doc directory, these include the project analysis, skeleton designs, work flow notes etc.

 ## Deployment
+### Local Deployment
 Deployed on GitHub Pages at https://robwar-code.github.io/culinary-delight/ from the main branch using GitHub - Settings/Pages option

-## Site Maintenance
+### Live Deployment
+Recipes can be added to the recipe data in recipe-data.js.

+Recipe step images should be 512px and should be placed in the directories assets/images/recipe-NN-main and assets/images/recipe-NN-dessert, where NN is the week number.

+The summary picture for each recipe should be placed in the respective directory and 512px and 1200px versions should be supplied.

-Recipes can be added to the recipe data in recipe-data.js The week number references can be updated in index.html
+The week number references can be updated in index.html

+/* Recipe Template
+    {

+        title: "", // String the name of the dish

+        course: "main", // String, "main", "dessert" or "starter"

+        description: "", // String, 1 to three sentences describing the meal

+        credits: "", // String, where the recipe came from, "" if not applicable

+        ingredients: [

+            "", // String, ingredient item

+        ],

+        utensils: [

+            "", // String, utensil item

+        ],

+        steps: [

+            [

+                "", // String one or more paragraphs for recipe step

+            ]

+        ]

+    }

+*/

-## Further Developments for Live Site
+### Further Developments for Live Site
-It is suggested that the recipe data should be moved to the server and the pages built by php or python, rather than on the client, this would enhance performance.
+It is suggested that the recipe data could be moved to the server and the pages built by php or python, rather than on the client, this would allow for a larger range of recipes.

+An "Other Weeks" menu option could be included, with a drop-down selector.

+## Tools used for Development
+CSS
+Javascript
+Gitpod Editor/Development Environment
+Gitpod Version Control

 ## Site Images
 These are all taken at display width 1200px or near.